kaltura/playkit-js-ui/docs/ui-components.md

 # UI Components

 :heavy_exclamation_mark: BETA NOTICE
-this feature is considered BETA and might change during next couple of releases, API is considered stable and changes will most likely be to availble containers.
+this feature is considered BETA and might change during next couple of releases, API is considered stable and changes will most likely be to available areas.
 Please check in release notes for official release notice.

 > See detailed examples on how to create and use your own components [here](create-ui-component.md)

 ## General

 UI components are used to extend the player UI presets.
-Every preset layout contains logical `containers` that allow injecting components into.
+Every preset layout contains logical `areas` that allow injecting components into.
-For example- a `Playback` and `Live` presets have the following containers:
+For example- a `Playback` and `Live` presets have the following areas:

 - `VideoOverlay`
 - `PlayerGUI`